Dry Needling in Greenville, SC

 A question mark in a speech bubble on a white background.

 Typically ranges from $100-$200 per session based on practitioner credentials and treatment complexity.
-Basic practitioners offer standard needle insertion at lower rates, while specialists with advanced training charge premium fees.
-Dr. Hendry's comprehensive assessments, research-backed protocols represent the higher end, reflecting 25 years experience unavailable elsewhere in Greenville.
+Dr. Hendry's comprehensive assessments and research-backed protocols reflect his 25 years of experience and advanced training.
+Call for specific pricing information.

 A question mark in a speech bubble on a white background.

-Who is not a good candidate for acupuncture?
+Who is not a good candidate for dry needling?

 Cannot receive: Severe bleeding disorders, blood thinners at therapeutic doses, active chemotherapy, extreme needle phobia, unstable psychiatric conditions